 The Input Contribution SHOULD indicate whether the WID is submitted for review (see section 6.5), TP presentation (see section 6.4) or socialization (see section 6.4).

-The Input Contribution SHOULD include the supporting documents of the WID information (section 5.4) as attachment.

-The Input Contribution SHALL clearly identify and reference theWID and its supporting documents, including the WI presentation.
+The Input Contribution SHALL clearly identify and reference theWID.

 Please note that the WID presentation to TP and TP review of the WID are separate activities.
 Section 6.4 describes the presentation to of the WID to TP and socialization with additional groups, while section 6.5 describes the WID review.